opendatasoft/codelibrary/content/page-templates/dashboard/1/index.md

 ---
-title: "Component 1"
+title: "Dashboard"
-height: 70
+height: 800
 ---

-## Component

-Text
+Get straight to the point with this efficient dashboard layout.